 by Kelley York

-Eighteen-year-old Archer couldn’t protect his best friend, Vivian, from what happened when they were kids, so he’s never stopped trying to protect her from everything else.
-It doesn’t matter that Vivian only uses him when hopping from one toxic relationship to another—Archer is always there, waiting to be noticed.
+Eighteen-year-old Archer couldn’t protect his best friend, Vivian, from what happened when they were kids.
+Since then, he’s never stopped trying to shelter her from everything else.
+It doesn’t matter that Vivian only uses him when skipping from one toxic relationship to another.
+Archer is always there, reeled in and tossed out, waiting to be noticed.

-Then along comes Evan, the only person who’s ever cared about Archer without a single string attached.
-The harder he falls for Evan, the more Archer sees Vivian for the manipulative hot-mess she really is.
+Then Evan Bishop breezes into town with a warm smile and calming touch, and Archer can’t deny his attraction to him.
+Evan is the only person who keeps him around without a single string attached.
+And the harder Archer falls for Evan, the more he sees Vivian for the manipulative hot-mess she really is.

-But Viv has her hooks in deep, and when she finds out about the murders Archer’s committed and his relationship with Evan, she threatens to turn him in if she doesn’t get what she wants… And what she wants is Evan’s death, and for Archer to forfeit his last chance at redemption.
+But Viv has her hooks in deep, and once she finds out Archer’s dark secret, she threatens to expose the truth if she doesn’t get what she wants.
+And what she wants is for him to end his relationship with Evan…permanently.

 Praise for Hushed: